 The activities of the Keene Senior Citizens, Inc. shall be conducted in all respects without discrimination.
 National origin, color, creed, sex, race, sexual orientation, physical or mental handicap or economic status may not be used to be discriminated against participants in the Center.
 This includes the employment of qualified personnel and the selection of members of the Board of Directors.

-Any person who has attained the age of 50 may become a participant of the Keene Senior Citizens, Inc.
+Any person who has attained the age of 50 may become a member of the Keene Senior Citizens, Inc.

 ARTICLE THREE: BOARD OF DIRECTORS

-3.5.1 The Board of Directors may remove any director of the Board for malfeasance, disregard of duties, or other just and reasonable cause.
-Removal of such a director shall be by a majority vote of the current Board and voting on such a motion at a regular meeting or at a special meeting called for such purpose.
-Prior to such a vote the Board must afford the director reasonable notice and an opportunity to be heard.
+3.2.1 The Board of Directors may remove any Director of the Board for malfeasance, disregard of duties, or other just and reasonable cause.
+Removal of such a Director shall be by a majority vote of the current Board and voting on such a motion at a regular meeting or at a special meeting called for such purpose.
+Prior to such a vote the Board must afford the Director reasonable notice and an opportunity to be heard.

-3.5.2 Any director of the Board may resign without giving a reason at any time.
+3.2.2 Any Director of the Board may resign without giving a reason at any time.
 Such resignation shall be effective upon receipt of the resignation by the President or Secretary.

 ARTICLE FOUR: OFFICERS

-4.1.1 The officers shall be a President, Vice President, Secretary, Assistant Secretary and Treasurer.
+4.1 The officers shall be a President, Vice President, Secretary, Assistant Secretary, and Treasurer.
 All shall be elected by the Board at the annual meeting.
 The term of office shall be one year.

-4.1.2 Only one director of any given family may hold an executive office of the Board of Directors at any given time.
+4.2 Only one Director of any given family may hold an executive office of the Corporation at any given time.

 4.2 The President shall preside at all meetings and shall cast the deciding vote in case of a tie.
 The President shall appoint committees following the annual meeting for terms of one year.

-4.4 The Secretary shall oversee the notices of the meetings, keep records of all the meetings, prepare updates to the by-laws, as necessary, and do other duties as assigned.
+4.4.
+The Secretary shall oversee the notices of the meetings, keep records of all the meetings, prepare updates to the by-laws, as necessary, and perform other duties as assigned.
 The Assistant Secretary shall assist with keeping records of all the meetings.